-As Mormon Family Mourns Their Dead In Mexico, Calls For U.S. To Rein In Its Guns
+Mormon Family Mourns Their Dead In Mexico, Calls For U.S. To Rein In Its Guns

 "This is a grave problem we have in the country, the smuggling of arms, particularly from the U.S.," Security Minister Alfonso Durazo said in an update on the case Wednesday morning.
 Of the flow of weapons from the U.S., he added, "it's what has allowed the criminal groups to increase their firepower."

-One of the slain family members' relatives used Twitter to relay a more direct response to Trump.
+Alex LeBaron, one of the slain family members' relatives, used Twitter to relay a more direct response to Trump.

 "Want to help?"
-Alex LeBaron asked in a tweet addressed to the president.
+LeBaron asked in a tweet addressed to the president.
 "Focus on lowering Drug Consumption in U.S. Want to help some more?
 Stop the ATF and Gun Law loopholes from systematically injecting high powered assault weapons to Mexico. " He added, "Please help."

 Want to help?
 Focus on lowering Drug Consumption in U.S. Want to help some more?
 Stop the ATF and Gun Law loopholes from systematically injecting high powered assault weapons to Mexico...
 Please help ☝️@realDonaldTrump https://t.co/wqwfmqhPC1— LeBaron (@AlexLebaron1) November 5, 2019